-- Executive Card An executive need not enter a PIN at readers in card-and-PIN mode. - Extended Door Times This is useful for card holders who are disabled, or for another reason require more time than is normally necessary to open and get through a door.
+- Extended Door Times This is useful for card holders who are disabled, or for another reason require more time than is normally necessary to open and get through a door.
 If you select the option, the system uses the extended door times (as set up in the "Maintenance/Access Control/Door Timing" screen) each time the card holder gains access. - Command Card Holder This enables the card holder to generate card command messages at keypad readers.
 The messages can be made use of by trigger commands, for example to arm or disarm intruder alarm systems or to switch lights on or off.
-Card commands can also be used by users to change their PIN or the door open time.
+Card commands can also be used by users to change their PIN or the door open time. - Executive Card Depending on the selected options, an executive need not, for example, enter a PIN at readers that are in card-and-PIN mode.